-As I sat basking in the serenity of true paradise in Thailand, and gazing at these fabulous feet that have carried me through nearly 63 years (Oh My God!
+As I sat basking in the serenity of true paradise in Thailand, and gazing at these fabulous feet that have danced me through nearly 63 years (Oh My God!
 63 years!)
 I found myself reflecting on my journey.

 My mind floated back to 2005 and my decision to leave my life in New York after 25 years and return to my childhood roots in Southern California to care for my Mom as she made her transition.
 It really wasn’t much of a decision.
 When I heard the fear in her voice as she shared about a recent emergency visit to the hospital I found myself asking,“Would you feel better if one of us was out there with you?”

 Mom had downplayed the seriousness of her illness since her diagnosis a couple of years earlier and it had never been easy for her to ask for help.
 Something I have inherited.
 Yet, after a long pause she said, “Yes.”
 I told her I would talk with my brother and sister and we’d figure something out, knowing already that